-Minneapolis suspends use of no-knock warrants as scrutiny over contentious police tactic mounts
+Minneapolis suspends use of no-knock warrants as scrutiny of contentious police tactic mounts

 Amelia Huffman, the interim Minneapolis police chief, said during a Wednesday news conference that officers “loudly and repeatedly announced [a] police search warrant before crossing the threshold into the apartment” and said Locke pointed a loaded gun “in the direction of officers,” prompting one of them to fire at him.

 But body-camera footage released the next day showed a chaotic scene that unfolded in less than 10 seconds.
 Officers are seen unlocking the door with a key before rushing into the apartment as they announce themselves.
-Locke, who is wrapped in a blanket as police train their lights on him, is seen with a gun in his hand, but it is not clear from the video if he points it.
+Locke, who is wrapped in a blanket as police train their lights on him, is seen with a gun in his hand, but it is not clear from the video whether he points it.

-Locke’s parents said he was a legal gun owner and had the weapon to protect himself from carjackers while making deliveries for DoorDash.
+Locke’s parents said he owned the gun legally and had it to protect himself from carjackers while making deliveries for DoorDash.

-The warrant was in relation to a homicide in nearby St. Paul; Minneapolis Police were executing the warrant as an assist to the neighboring department since the search location was in MPD jurisdiction.
-Notably, St. Paul police did not request a no-knock search from a judge; MPD insisted on the change and refused to serve the warrant unless it was a no-knock, reported NBC affiliate KARE-11.
+The warrant related to a homicide in nearby St. Paul; Minneapolis police were executing the warrant as an assist to the neighboring department since the search location was in Minneapolis’s jurisdiction.
+Notably, St. Paul police did not request a no-knock search from a judge; MPD insisted on the change and refused to serve the warrant unless it was a no-knock, NBC affiliate KARE-11 reported.

-The warrants in the underlying case that led to the raid that killed Locke remained under seal as of Saturday.
+The warrants in the underlying case that led to the raid that left Locke dead remained under seal as of Saturday.

 It’s not clear what information police had that led them to the apartment, which Locke appeared to be visiting.
 Marlon Cornelius Speed, the 23-year-old man who lived in the apartment whose address was reportedly on the warrant, had past run-ins with the police, Minneapolis Public Radio reported, citing court records.